microsoft/TypeScript-Handbook/pages/Interfaces.md

 }
 ```

-For function types to correctly type-check, the name of the parameters do not need to match.
+For function types to correctly type-check, the name of the parameters does not need to match.
 We could have, for example, written the above example like this:

 ```ts